Business of Software - Clay Christensen (Photo credit: betsyweber)

 Highlights by David Willden

-Tuesday, April 3rd, 2007 By Clayton Christensen, Harvard Business School professor, co-founder of Innosight LLC, and author of The Innovators Dilemma, The Innovator’s Solution, and Seeing What’s Next, recently provided insight into what marketers can learn about segmentation from studying why consumers “hire” milkshakes.
-ITSMA: Clay, you’ve said that you believe that the fundamental paradigm of how to segment markets is broken.
+Clayton Christensen provided insight into what marketers can learn about segmentation from studying why customers "hire" milkshakes.
+Clay, you've said that you believe that the fundamental paradigm of how to segment markets is broken.
 Could you please explain?
-Christensen: When we are marketing, we’re playing in the categorization world.
-If you’re inside the company looking out onto the market, it appears as though the market is structured by customer category or by product category.
+Christensen: Why we are marketing, we're playing in the categorization world.
+If you're insight the company looking out onto the market, it appears as though the market is structured by customer category or by product category.
 Therefore, we segment markets either by the attributes of the customers or the characteristics of the products.
-Then we try to find correlations between the attributes and the probability that customers will buy.
-But the fact that I’m in a certain demographic segment doesn’t cause me to buy a product.
-The propensity to buy might be associated with those characteristics, but it isn’t the causal mechanism.
+Then we try and find correlations between the attributes and probability that customers will buy.
+But the fact that I'm in a certain demographic segment doesn't cause me to buy a product.
+The propensity to buy might be associated those characteristics, but it isn't the causal mechanism.